redis/redis-doc/docs/data-types/tutorial.md

 (and position) with O(log(N)) time complexity.
 As such, sorted sets are suitable when there are tons of updates.

-Because of this characteristic a common use case is leader boards.
+Because of this characteristic a common use case is leaderboards.
 The typical application is a Facebook game where you combine the ability to take users sorted by their high score, plus the get-rank operation, in order to show the top-N users, and the user rank in the leader board (e.g., "you are